Blog

 No matter what the setting or who your interviewer is, the first thing you need to know before beginning to prepare for your interview is whether it will be “blind” or “comprehensive.”
 In other words, will your interviewer have seen and studied your application in full before you speak together (comprehensive), or will they have seen only your resume (blind)?
 Knowing this bit of key information will have a direct impact on the questions you will be asked and the strategy for answering them.

 For comprehensive interviews, however, you have a different imperative: know your application inside and out.
-In a comprehensive interview, the interviewer will often make reference to something you included or discussed in your application, so you need to be familiar with and remember everything in it.
+In a comprehensive interview, the interviewer will often refer to things you included or discussed in your application, so you need to be familiar with and remember everything in it.
 Study your entire application before your interview to make sure you will not contradict or be tripped up by something in it.

 Know who you are.